MOEAFramework/MOEAFramework/docs/intro.md

 $$

 We need to be careful when defining optimality for a multi-objective problem.
-While in some problem formulations it's possible to minimize each objective function independently, more likley than not there exist tradeoffs between the objectives.
+While in some problem formulations it's possible to minimize each objective function independently, more likely than not there exist tradeoffs between the objectives.
 That is, trying to improve the value of one (or more) objectives results in a loss or degredation in other objectives.
 Consequently, there is typically no singular optimal solution.